dumingyang20/DNCNet-pytorch/README.md

 ### (3) Train

 * train a classifier on the high-SNR dataset.
-* run train.py to train the denoising model, all weights in classifier is frozen.
+* run train.py to train the denoising model, all weights in classifier are frozen.
-* run retrain.py to finetune the classifier, all weights in denoising model is frozen.
+* run retrain.py to finetune the classifier, all weights in denoising model are frozen.

 ## 4. Citation